Northern Traverse®

 -

-The route is mandatory and defined by Checkpoints and Support Points.
-Checkpoints are virtual (i.e. not manned) and help participant gauge their progress between Support Points and generate meaningful results.
+The route is mandatory and defined by Support Points and Intermediary Guidance Times.
+The Intermediary Guidance Times are virtual (i.e. not manned) and help participants gauge their progress between Support Points and generate meaningful results.

-You must have left the respective Checkpoint or Support Point by the following time:
+You must have left the respective Support Point by the following time:

 Distance from start: 24km